We are aware that current challenging and unprecedented events are generating many urgent legal questions from our clients, and we are here to help.

 Pay is made on normal payroll dates with normal deductions.

-The process for changing the status of employees needs to be handled carefully and in most cases reached by agreement with the employees concerned.
-Obviously this is expected to be much easier to achieve in view of the potential reimbursement, but it may still be necessary to explain the alternatives, often including redundancy.
+The process for changing the status of employees still needs to be handled carefully and in most cases reached by agreement with the employees concerned.

 The scheme will support self-employed individuals (including members of partnerships) whose income has been negatively impacted by Covid-19.
 It will provide a grant to self-employed individuals or partnerships, worth 80% of their profits up to a cap of £2,500 per month.